jbisits/jbisits.github.io/_pages/music.md

 ## Professional career

 From 2014 till the present I have been a freelance double bass player working with the Sydney Symphony Orchestra, Australian Chamber Orchestra and the Opera Australia Orchestra.
-Some musical highlights from this period have been [Beethoven's fifth symphony with the Australina Chamber Orchestra](https://www.youtube.com/watch?v=bKFLH-y6Ao0), *The Marriage of Figaro* and *Don Giovanni* with Opera Australia and *Beethoven's sixth symphony* with the Sydney Symphony Orchestra.
+Some musical highlights from this period have been [Beethoven's fifth symphony with the Australina Chamber Orchestra](https://www.youtube.com/watch?v=bKFLH-y6Ao0), *The Marriage of Figaro* and *Cosi fan tutti* with Opera Australia (I love Mozart) and *Beethoven's sixth and ninth symphonies* with the Sydney Symphony Orchestra.
 In 2019 I was part of an adaption of the children's book [There is a Sea in my Bedroom](https://www.youtube.com/watch?v=DRGKj2V3CTs) where I even did some acting!!
+I was given the chance to reprise this role in 2024 for a run of performances in the Nielsen theatre as part of [the Australian Chamber Orchestra families](https://www.aco.com.au/pier23/families).

 Since 2015 I have been co-artistic director of the [Craven Creek Music Festival](https://www.cravencreekmusic.com/) with my partner Heather Lindsay.
 This festival is a weekend of chamber music concerts in "the old barn" (see the overlay image).